PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-1/javaee8-service/README.md

 ## Video 1.4: Getting started with Java EE 8 microservices

+Depending on the the language and environment, microservice development can be hard.
+But getting started with Java EE 8 microservice development is super easy and straightforward.

 ### Step 1a: Build and dependency setup for Gradle

 Create a `build.gradle` file, apply the WAR plugin and add the Java EE 8